 While partial school closures continue, GDST schools continue to offer pupils a programme of Guided Home Learning, supplemented by the opportunity to return to school for at least some days in the remainder of the summer term.
 For most year groups, face-to-face opportunities promise to add value to, rather than replace, a model of guided home learning put in place to ensure the maintenance of educational momentum throughout the period of lockdown.

-Guided – because teachers are there to support students every step of the way.
+Guided – because teachers have been there to support students every step of the way.

-We are determined to maintain educational momentum by ensuring that teachers continue teaching, as far as possible.
-This means our students are able, for the most part, to learn their usual subjects with familiar teachers, in the interests of their social and mental wellbeing.
-Continued teaching from those who know their students well provides stability and structure.
+Teachers have continued teaching, as far as possible.
+This means our students have been able, for the most part, to learn their usual subjects with familiar teachers, in the interests of their social and mental wellbeing as much as for academic progress.
+Continued teaching from those who know their students well has provided stability and structure.

-What we’re offering is neither remote nor distant.
+What we’ve been able to offer is neither remote nor distant.
 Nor does it mean that girls spend all day, every day, in front of a screen.
-It involves a mixture of teacher-led lessons, independent research and study, creative experiments, physical and sporting challenges, and pastoral support, as well as online assemblies, choirs and other community activities.
+It has involved a mixture of teacher-led lessons, independent research and study, creative experiments, physical and sporting challenges, and pastoral support, as well as online assemblies, choirs and other community activities.

-Schools are even finding ways to keep some extra-curricular clubs and societies going, with choirs, debating and dance all on the menu.
+Schools have even found ways to keep extra-curricular clubs and societies going, with music, debating and dance all on the menu.

-There is also a wide range of collaborative cross-Trust events and resources that all GDST pupils have access to, including Inspiring Changemakers, a Junior Techathon, and Limitless Learning programmes for Years 11 and Years 13.
+There continues to be a wide range of collaborative cross-Trust events and resources to which all GDST pupils have access, including Inspiring Changemakers, the Junior Techathon, and Limitless Learning programmes for Years 11 and Years 13.